f0lg0/geneticAlgorithm-PY/documentation/doc.md

 ------------
 This is an application of a genetic algorithm to the *Infinite monkey theorem*.

-Open this [link](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) for more information on the theorem.
+Open this [link](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) for more information about the theorem.

 ## Concepts: